rymis/myrc/README.md

 . "$MYRCLIB"
 ```

-This command starts something like `docker run --rm --label myrclabel=httpd -p 8000:80 -v /tmp:/www busybox httpd -h /www -f` and allows to restart and control the container.
+This command starts something like `docker run --detach --rm --label myrclabel=httpd -p 8000:80 -v /tmp:/www busybox httpd -h /www -f` and allows to restart and control the container.

 ### Watch mode
 If you start `myrc watch` (or the command for one service) myrc checks the status and if service failed restarts it.
 So, you can add `myrc watch` to crontab and run it once a while to restart failed services.